ckeditor/ckeditor5/docs/getting-started/setup/css.md

 Similarly to the customizable editor look, some features also provide an interface to change their styles via [native CSS variables](https://www.w3.org/TR/css-variables/).

-For example, if you want to change the color of the Mention's background and text, you can to the following override:
+For example, if you want to change the color of the mentions' background and text, you can do the following override:

 ```css